Search

 The work carried out in the EU, NATO or other smaller groups of countries (such as NORDEFCO) is not competitive.
 The strengthening of defence cooperation in the EU supports the further development of cooperation between the EU and NATO.
 EU and NATO activities complement and benefit each other.

-The Common Security and Defence Policy (CSDP) of the EU, which is an integral part of the Common Foreign and Security Policy (CFSP) and external action of the Union, will remain as a cornerstone of defence cooperation in the EU.
-The most visible sections of the CSDP are the crisis management operations implemented by the EU.
+The European Union's Common Security and Defence Policy (CSDP), which is an integral part of the Union’s Common Foreign and Security Policy (CFSP) and external relations, is a cornerstone of defence cooperation in the EU.
+The most visible part of the CSDP is EU-led crisis management operations carried out in accordance with the comprehensive approach to crisis management.

 In addition to military measures, the EU aims to stabilise the security situation in the countries of the region through civilian crisis management.
-The EU benefits from being able to use all means of external action: from diplomacy to development cooperation and from military crisis management to trade policy.
+One of the EU's strengths is that it has a wide range of conflict prevention and crisis management tools at its disposal: from diplomacy to development cooperation and from civilian and military crisis management to trade policy.
 A military crisis management operation led by the EU should not be looked at as a separate operation, but as part of the overall activities of the EU in the area.
-Cases in point include the EU presence in the Western Balkans, the Sahel region and the Horn of Africa.
+Cases in point include the Union's presence in the Western Balkans, the Horn of Africa and providing support to Ukraine.